akosgarai/playground_engine/pkg/model/README.md

 ### Charset

 The Charset model is responsible for holdinng the glyphs for a given charset.
 For the file loading and initialization it provides 2 functions.
 The `LoadCharsetDebug` is for debugging, it prints out a bunch of useful stuff, the `LoadCharset` is for silent load.
 It has a `PrintTo` function that puts the text to the given surface.
 For the tests the [`Desyrel`](https://www.dafont.com/desyrel.font) fonts are used.

+## Form items

+For the form screen, we need a couple of models.

+### Form item bool

+This model represent a form item for maintaining a bool value.
+The texture was downloaded from [here](https://pixabay.com/hu/vectors/lekerek%C3%ADtett-v%C3%B6r%C3%B6s-t%C3%BCnetek-vezetett-26377/).